can I feed my angelfish vegetables?

 Can Vegetables Cause Tank Problems?

-Unfortunately, uneaten vegetables aren’t good for your tank’s conditions.
-That’s because they start to quickly decompose underwater, releasing ammonia and nitrites as they rot.
-This is especially dangerous in new tanks, as the beneficial bacteria won’t have had the chance to develop fully.
+Unfortunately, uneaten vegetables aren’t suitable for your tank’s conditions because they quickly decompose underwater, releasing ammonia and nitrites as they rot.
+This is especially dangerous in new tanks, as the beneficial bacteria won’t have the chance to develop fully.

 Uneaten vegetables can also clog your filter, preventing it from working effectively.
 The result of this could potentially include:

-These reasons are why you must remove all uneaten vegetables 5 minutes after you’ve placed them into your tank.
-If your angelfish haven’t eaten them by that point, it’s unlikely they will do so before the food starts to decay.
+Remove all uneaten vegetables 5 minutes after you’ve placed them into your tank.
+If the angelfish haven’t eaten them, they’re unlikely to do so before the food decays.

 Can Angelfish Eat Broccoli?